Pastor. Professor. Paddler. Poet.

 Following are the documents you’ll need to have ready when the application opens on January 1.

 - PDF of your High School transcripts if you are currently a High School student.
+If you are not in High School, a PDF of your Diploma or GED Certificate.

 - PDF of your College acceptance letter.